Loolybooly/igor/README.md

-Hello this is igor the hamster talking
+Hello this is igor the hamster talking *line down*
-Sup
+Sup *line down*
 This is Tunes' socials, projects, and igor...
-I guess.
+I guess. *in spongebob fancy handwriting* *The End*